 Peppino Campanella in his workshop in Puglia, Italy

 As I walk out of the dazzling sunlight into the shaded interior, one by one a host of sparkling lights greet me as each is brought to life with a flick of a switch.
 These exquisite works of art adorn the walls and hang down from the ceilings all around me as Peppino sits in the corner, quietly polishing a piece of glass.

 Originally an architect, Peppino, first made a glass light fitting as a gift for a friend.
-It was so striking and unusual that soon requests from relatives, friends and friends of friends for more hand-crafted lights came flooding in.
-Slowly the one took over from the other until he made his living entirely from producing these dramatic lighted glass sculptures.
+It was so striking and unusual that soon requests from relatives, friends and friends of friends came flooding in for more hand-crafted lights.
+Slowly, the one took over from the other until he made his living entirely from producing these dramatic lighted glass sculptures.
 Peppino sees glass as “solid water” and admires its ability to transmit light.
 His aim is to create an atmosphere, evoking elements of nature rather than to illuminate a room, he explains to me.

-In the studio, fascinating sculptures by Simone Bellotti from Bologne can also be viewed including a stunning dragon standing sentinel on the cliff top terrace looking over Polignano’s bay possibly on the lookout for the infamous pirates that used to raid these shores.
+Fascinating sculptures by Simone Bellotti from Bologne can also be viewed in the studio.
+This stunning dragon stands sentinel on the cliff top terrace looking over Polignano’s bay, possibly on the lookout for the infamous pirates that used to raid these shores.

 I must admit I am quite envious of Peppino.
 Not only is he able to make a living from doing something he really loves but he is able to work in the most stunning setting.
 From the studio large double doors open on to the terrace overlooking the bay of Polignano as the dragon will attest to – a truly stunning location.
 Peppino has transformed the rooms above his studio into a home and with the same stunning views as the terrace, I can only imagine it must be a delight to live there whether soaking up the Italian summer sunshine (while enjoying a scoop or two of home-made ice-cream) or watching the waves crash against the cliffs below during a winter storm.